0

 “I wish I could show her my iris painting and talk to her about gifts.
 She’d be interested.
 She’d understand.”
 Deborah stands at the counter next to the till, her sketch book laying open, the nub of a No.1 pencil in her hand.

-“Mom understands about using art to smooth out life.”
+“Mom understands about using art to understand life, even to change life.”
 The woman in the sketch stands face-front and is now reaching her left arm, horizontal and straight, at a right angle from her body.
-Her head is turned, in profile, she looks out past her extended arm.
+Her head is turned, in profile as she looks out past her extended arm.

 “Mom, I imagine you notice that I speak of you in the present tense sometimes.”
 The sketched woman’s left fist enlarges and then a composite bow appears within her grasp.